clementjuventin/daily_code_and_standard_algorithm/small_projects/vwap_multithreaded_strategy/readme.md

 I realized that the notification methods were very expensive.
 I started to think about a way to reduce the notifications and figured out that we could just notify the threads when the queue is full or empty.
 This gave a ~25% performance boost.

+I removed some modulo operations that were not necessary.
+- Changed the MAX_CAPACITY to a power of 2 to avoid the modulo operation in the push and pull methods.
+- Removed the modulo operation to calculate the difference between the head and the tail.